chesleybrown/resume/chesleybrown.md

 	- Acted as Intrim Engineering Manager from _Feb 2019 to May 2020_
 	  - Conducted 1-on-1's and performance reviews with team members
 	  - Worked with Directors, Managers and Staff Engineers to plan and prioritize work
-	  - Cooridnated sprint planning, retrospectives and other team meetings
+	  - Cooridnated sprint planning, retrospectives, effort estimations and other team meetings
 	- Planned and cooridnate large scale projects across multiple teams
 	- Managed build & deploy processes over 100 services using tools such as Github Actions, Docker, and Kubernetes
-	- Custom built local development environment that required orchestrating over 100 microservices using tools such as AWS, Docker, continuous integration, and custom CLIs to manage the environment for developers
+	- Focused on improving developer velocity by custom building a local development environment with clear documentation that orchestrated over 100 micro-services using tools such as AWS, Docker, continuous integration, and custom built CLIs
+	- Worked on internal assets API service that managed the over 300 million assets used by the InVision platform and helped with migrating all data seemlessly from MySQL to DynamoDB
+	- Worked on resolving obscue bugs in the new InVision Freehand product using debugger tools
 	- Assisted with sunsetting and cost monitoring and reduction efforts
 	- Built custom Slack bot for managing deployments and releases
 	- Conducted interviews and onboarding for new software engineers
-	- Providing support and mentorship to other software engineers
+	- Provided support and mentorship to other software engineers
 	- Handled on-call duties for production issues

 	Senior Software Engineer - _Aug 2015 to Oct 2018_